 Note that each protocol type can be individually activated or deactivated in config.h.
-ICMP frames are only handled when the define USE\ICMP is set.
+ICMP frames are only handled when the define USE_ICMP is set.
 If your project doesn't want to support ICMP then it can be simply removed...

 Step into the ICMP routine (fnHandleICP()) by using F11.
-You will see that there is also a checksum in the ICMP field which is verified and the structure $ptrICP_frame$ allows the ICMP fields to be comfortable viewed in the watch window.
+You will see that there is also a checksum in the ICMP field which is verified and the structure ptrICP_frame allows the ICMP fields to be comfortable viewed in the watch window.

-Our frame should be of type ECHO\PING, which can also be individually deactivated in your project if you want to support ICMP but do not want the ping test to be replied to.
+Our frame should be of type ECHO_PING, which can also be individually deactivated in your project if you want to support ICMP but do not want the ping test to be replied to.

 The received frame is sent back, after modifying a few fields, using the call fnSendIP().
-I don't want to go into details about how the IP frame is constructed - you can see this in detail by stepping into the routine and observing what happens - but I should mention how the frame is sent out over the Ethernet since this is again a low level part which uses the LM3SXXXX registers again.
-Very briefly you should understand that the LM3SXXXX has a TX FIFO to which the frame has to be passed to.
-The data is first set up in memory to respect the ICMP, IP and Ethernet layers as we observed in the received message and, once completely ready, the transmission is activated by passing it to the FIFO in the routine fnStartEthTx () and setting the transmit bit (NEWTX) in MACTR.
+I don't want to go into details about how the IP frame is constructed - you can see this in detail by stepping into the routine and observing what happens - but I should mention how the frame is sent out over the Ethernet since this is again a low level part which uses the M5225X registers again.
+Very briefly you should understand that the M5225X has been set up with one or more transmission buffers into which the data is copied.
+The data is set up to respect the ICMP, IP and Ethernet layers as we observed in the received message and, once completely ready, the transmission is activated.

-Since the transmission activation takes place in the file LM3SXXXX.c in the function fnStartEthTx() so search for it and set a break point there.
+This transmission activation takes place in the file M5223X.c in the function fnStartEthTx() so search for it and set a break point there.
 Once the program reaches this point it will stop and you can see which registers are set up and verify that all is correct.